Afternoon Tea In Melbourne

 *Seniors Weekday Discount

-Seniors receive a 10% discount on weekday seatings.
-Please advise at the time of booking and present your Seniors Card.
-Discount is only valid for the senior diner and not to be used in conjunction with any other offer.
+Please advise at the time of booking and bring along your Seniors Card on the day.
+Discount is only valid for the senior diner and may not be used in conjunction with any other offer.

 HISTORY OF AFTERNOON TEA

 The origins of Afternoon Tea, as we know it today, reveal a fascinating mixture of historical and cultural influences.
-The practice of having afternoon tea is now far more diverse and prevalent than in the past, when it was reserved purely for royalty and the aristocracy.
-Afternoon Tea is now enjoyed everyday around the world by millions, yet a setting as appropriate as Melbourne’s famous Hotel Windsor would be hard to find.
+Once reserved purely for royalty and the aristocracy, Afternoon Tea is now enjoyed throughout the world, yet a setting as appropriate as Melbourne’s famous Hotel Windsor would be hard to find.